rundeck/docs/en/administration/cluster/index.md

 ### Authentication
-The cluster environment needs a common authentication method, in order all the instances can login with the same list of users/groups
+The cluster environment needs a common authentication method.
+All the instances must have access the same list of users/groups
-Rundeck PRO has the following options:

-* LDAP/AD authentication
-* OAuth 2 (preauthentication mode or Okta).

-Go to the [Authenticaing Users](https://docs.rundeck.com/docs/administration/security/authenticating-users.html) document for more details.
+Go to the [Authenticating Users](https://docs.rundeck.com/docs/administration/security/authenticating-users.html) document for more details.

 ### Resource Model

-Each project will need a common place where define the list of nodes that the project will use.
+Each project needs a common source to define the list of project nodes.
 This can be reached for example with:

  * a shared folder